AWSKMSCreateKeyRequest

 parameters work the same way.
 Only the names differ.
 We recommend that you useKeySpec

 parameter in your code.
-However, to avoid breaking changes, KMS will support both parameters.Declaration
+However, to avoid breaking changes, KMS supports both parameters.Declaration

 Objective-C